PerseverantDT/origins-datapacking/Soul Shielder/README.md

 - Start with 0 Shield Strength
 - On death, lose all Shield Strength
 - Shied Strength is uncapped
-- Reduce damage taken by up to 5 HP
+- Reduce damage taken by up to 10 HP
+  - Reduced to up to 5 HP when below 20 Shield Strength
-  - Increased to up to 10 HP when at 100 Shield Strength or above
+  - Increased to up to 10 HP when above 100 Shield Strength
 - -1 Shield Strength for every 1 damage reduced
 - +1 Shield Strength per second
-  - Disabled for 5 seconds upon taking damage
+  - Disabled for 10 seconds upon taking damage
   - Disabled when Shield Strength is at least 20

 ### Self Shielding (Primary Ability)